y-arjun-y/beech.css/README.md

 ## Description

-Classless CSS theme that makes your website easy on the eyes!
+A classless CSS theme that makes your website easy on the eyes!
 Based on [sakura](https://github.com/oxalorg/sakura).

 ## Installation